Amazon Rainforest travel guide

 These big boats take as many as a thousand passengers through the Amazon, sailing to the sound of cabaret shows and the hum of the onboard gym.
 Packed with people, these ponderous monstrosities ooze pollution in their wake.
 They’re also limited to the least interesting length of the river.
 There’s not much chance of spotting wildlife from the jacuzzi, especially when only small boats can navigate the wild and animated little waterways.

-This major inland port is a densely developed Brazilian city, busy with industrial activity, with few noteworthy sights and a huge population.
-Its sprawling outer settlements are slowly eating into the rainforest.
-It attracts lots of tourists looking for easy access to the closest lodges, cruise liners come here from the Atlantic and staying here is not worth your time.
+This major inland port is a densely developed Brazilian city, busy with industrial activity, with few noteworthy sights.
+It attracts lots of tourists looking for easy access to the closest lodges and cruise liners come here from the Atlantic; there's no need to stay long here.

 The Brazilian Amazon is thought to be home to more isolated tribes than anywhere else on earth.
 These groups, which have suffered persecution, land grabbing and foreign diseases, have chosen to avoid contact with outsiders.
 Curious travelers can discover the cultures of indigenous communities that do welcome visitors, such as the Kichwa Añangu people, while respecting the rights of others to remain undisturbed.